 Benefits of Routine Dental Health Checks

-Helps remove plague and tarter buildup in your dog’s teeth.
+Helps remove plaque and tartar buildup in your dog’s teeth